A glimpse at our academic programs from early childhood through to grade seven.

 THE PRIMARY YEARS: GRADES 1 to 3

-Our primary years program provides students with the opportunity to build strong foundational skills in the areas of literacy, numeracy, science and social studies in both an integrated and engaging manner.
+Our primary years program provides students with the opportunity to build strong foundational skills in the areas of literacy, numeracy, science and social studies in both a cross-curricular and engaging manner.
 Students are offered a variety of learning opportunities with the goal of fostering independence, self-regulation, social responsibility, leadership and global awareness.
-While core subjects are taught by a homeroom teacher, specialist teachers introduce students to art, physical education and music.
-Throughout the year, students also have access to guest speakers, curriculum-inspired field trips, intramural sports and outdoor education.
+While core subjects are taught by a homeroom teacher, specialist teachers introduce students to art, drama, physical education and music.
+Throughout the year, students also have access to guest speakers, curriculum-inspired field trips and outdoor education.
 Technology is integrated throughout the curriculum.

 THE INTERMEDIATE YEARS

 Our intermediate years program allows students to build on their foundational skills and continue to develop critical thinking and reasoning abilities.
 Students in the intermediate program assume greater responsibility for their learning and for themselves.
 VTT places a special focus on teaching social responsibility, leadership and global awareness.
 From grade four, students have the option to join house team lunchtime intramurals to foster fitness and friendly competition.
 Our dedicated 1-to-1 laptop programs begins in grade four.

 Students learn to be more independent, and develop responsibility for their assignments and supplies.
 Using the natural world and general Canadian geography and history, students develop a stronger sense of self, and what it means to be Canadian.

 GRADE 5 HIGHLIGHTS

 In grade five, students explore different topics through a critical thinking lens.
 Students employ the Big Ideas from the BC Curriculum to approach a variety of topics such as the human body in science, problem-solving challenges in mathematics, government in social studies and exploring texts from a variety of perspectives and writing exercises for different audiences and purposes in language arts.